viant/neatly/README.md

 | | | GET | http://127.0.0.1/test2 | {"Cookie1":"value1", "Cookie1":"value2"}   |  404  |  | |

-In this case we have only one tag called root which has simple and repeated fields.
+In this case we have only one object tag called root which has simple and repeated fields.
 Note that {} or [] prefix, sufix in an object value converts value to an object or array respectively.
 You can escape **{** ... **}**  with **{{** ... **}}** quote
 or  **[** ... **]** with **[[** ... **]]** to represent value as text instead.

-###  One to many with forward reference use case
+###  One to many with forward object tag reference use case

    Take as example the following data structure: